 A special thank you, again, to Gill’s Onions.
-It turned out great thanks to the wonderful local grown onion right here in Oxnard!
+The dish turned out great thanks to the wonderful local grown onions right here in Oxnard!

 Help Support Local News, Become a Sponsor or Advertiser.
 Our Ad Rates are the most affordable in town.
 Contact Us for More Information.